srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_4_Lab.md

    --parameters @azuredeploy30301rgb.parameters.json
    ```

-    > **Note**: Wait for the deployment to complete before proceeding to the next task.
+    > **Note**: Replace the Deployment-id with your deploymnet id given in environment detail page.
+Wait for the deployment to complete before proceeding to the next task.
 This should take about 10 minutes.

 1. In the Azure portal, close the Cloud Shell pane.